Ermy99/covid-misinformation/README.md

 ![](images/fmeasure.png)

 F1 score, otherwise known as F-measure, is the average between precision and recall, which is why it was chosen as measurement of performance.
 In this case, precision is the number of correctly identified true news articles, divided by the number of articles classified as true.
 On the other hand, recall is the number of correctly identified true news articles, divided by the number of true articles.
+GMM and K-Means both had an F-Measure well above 50% (85% and 65%), and this can serve as an indication that there is some feature(s) in our dataset that can used to differentiate between false and true news articles.

 ## Conclusion